temporalio/temporal/docs/persistence.md

 # Overview
 Cadence has a well defined API interface at the persistence layer.
 Any database that supports multi-row transactions on a single shard or partition can be made to work with cadence.
 This includes cassandra, dynamoDB, auroraDB, MySQL, Postgres and may others.
-There are currently two supported database implementations at the persistence layer - cassandra and MySQL.
-This doc shows how to run cadence with cassandra and mysql.
+There are currently three supported database implementations at the persistence layer - cassandra and MySQL/Postgres.
+This doc shows how to run cadence with cassandra and MySQL(Postgres is mostly the same).
 It also describes the steps involved in adding support for a new database at the persistence layer.

 # Getting started on mac